felixfong227/hw-voting-api/README.md

 3) Run ```docker-compose up``` to start the backend and PostgresSQL.

+---

-4) To use/update the Prisma schema run: `npm run prisma:db:push --prefix ./backend`
+To use/update the Prisma schema run: `npm run prisma:db:push --prefix ./backend`

+Or you you are actively developing the backend, run: `npx prisma db push`

+---

-and once the backend is running, you can run the frontend with ```npm run start``` to kick start the frontend.
+Once the backend is up running, you can run the frontend with `make fn` to kick start the frontend.